StivoMix/Homelab/Hardware/HARDWARE-HISTORY.md

 # 🛠️ Hardware History & Evolution

-This file documents every major hardware component that has ever passed through the homelab — what the machine *started with*, what was *upgraded*, and what is *planned* for the future.
+This file documents every major hardware component that has ever passed through the homelab, what the machine *started with*, what was *upgraded*, and what is *planned* for the future.

 ---